Moreh Responsibilities

 1. Conducting mishpacha classes.

-2. Praying for the sick and other requested prayer.
+2. Praying for the sick and other requested prayers.

 3. Pursuing those wandering from the faith.